 Alice Scaria Khan is pursuing her Ph.D. in Public Health at the University of the Western Cape, South Africa.
 She has earned two undergraduate degrees: in Computer Science from the University of Transkei, and in Food and Nutrition (cum laude) from the University of South Africa.
 She holds a master’s in Public Health Nutrition from the University of the Western Cape.

-In 2016, she earned her bachelor’s degree in health science from Lock Haven University of Pennsylvania.
-She has also obtained an MPH from the University of the West Indies, Cave Hill, Barbados.
+Stephanie Whiteman, a native of Trinidad and Tobago, is currently pursuing a Ph.D. in Epidemiology from the University of West Indies, Cave Hill.
+In 2016, she earned her Bachelor’s degree in Health Science from Lock Haven University of Pennsylvania.
+She has also obtained a Master of Public Health from the University of the West Indies, Cave Hill, Barbados.

-Last updated November, 2021
+Last updated October, 2022